Funcan/blog-template/public/posts/leavingHPE/post.md

 This was a pivot back towards what HPE knows better: On-premise enterprise software.
-We initially attempted to base the product around the very new Triple-O (OpenStack On OpenStack) upstream code base; the immaturity of this project together with some fundamental technical disagreements between that project's core team and our architects led to us using a different approach for HLM v2.
+We initially attempted to base the product around the very new Triple-O (OpenStack On OpenStack) upstream code; the immaturity of this project together with some fundamental technical disagreements between that project's core team and our architects led to us using a different approach for HLM v2.
 Version 1 was very much an alpha product,